 - Risk and insurance managers across a broad range of industries and professionals who require an understanding of insurance and risk management in their specific industry or profession.

 The course is structured in such a way that both experienced practitioners and novices will benefit from it.

 Janine Janse van Vuuren and Alba de Pontes are both admitted attorneys who spent many years in practice as litigation attorneys.
 They have a combined 28 years of experience in the casualty insurance space and spent many years in the insurance industry in senior roles at a leading underwriting manager in the Santam group.
 They have been involved in strategising and litigating on some of the biggest and most complex casualty insurance claims in South Africa over the past 10 years such as the Greyston bridge collapse of October 2015, the Tongaat Mall collapse in November 2013, the listeriosis outbreak in March 2018 – to name but a few.
 They have many years of practical hands-on experience in the legal, insurance and technical complexities of running a successful complex claims strategy, claims operations and governance, compliance, claims management and risk assessment.
 Alba is currently working as a Loss Adjuster at Independent Claims Loss Adjusters, specialising in complex liability and professional indemnity claims.
 Janine has started her own boutique risk consultancy firm focusing on complex risk and claims related advisory services in the casualty insurance industry.

-A certificate of completion from UCT will be awarded to students who successfully complete the programme.
+A certificate of completion from UCT will be awarded to students who pass all assessments with 50% or higher.